 We found 6 genetics specialists near Lewisburg, PA.

 Dr. Marc Williams practices genetics in Forty Fort, PA, Port Matilda, PA, and Lewistown, PA.
-He accepts Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
-His education and training includes medical school at the University of Wisconsin School of Medicine and Public Health.
+He accepts Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
+He graduated from the University of Wisconsin School of Medicine and Public Health.
 For his professional training, Dr. Williams completed a residency program at a hospital affiliated with the University of Utah.
-He is professionally affiliated with Geisinger.
+He is affiliated with Geisinger.

 Conditions / Treatments